COMPANY

 NUREL has its own logistics network, distribution warehouses and a central office in Barcelona where some of the most important departments are located.

-A cogeneration plant is inaugurated that converts, until 2005, primary energy into electrical energy and heat.
-Work begins with PCs and an IBM-AS-400 management system with several terminals.
+A cogeneration plant is inaugurated, which converts primary energy into electrical energy and heat until 2005.
+The company starts working with PCs and an IBM-AS-400 management system with several terminals.

 NUREL obtains ISO 9001 certification for quality management and assurance.
 A year later, the management team acquires the plant in view of ICI's intention to close it.